MEET THE

 • Comes with ETL certified components.

-• Fireproof material, no secondary risk.
+• Fireproof material means no secondary risk.

 • Limited 2-year warranty.